rusty-electron/ml_deployment/data-sources.md

   * BentoML: Yes, but there is a caveat.
 BentoML provides an unified interface for logging model metrics but their [blog article](https://bentoml.com/blog/a-guide-to-ml-monitoring-and-drift-detection) mentions that it relies on other open-source libraries for the feature of data drift detection.
 The documentation didn't mention any specific library for outlier detection.
   * Kubeflow: Yes, via Alibi-detect from Seldon Core, check [here](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/e2e-outlier-drift-explainer/seldon/README.md)
   * MLflow: Yes, MLflow can be integrated with other libraries that can perform outlier detection.
-  * RayServe: No, since it focuses on the scalable and efficient serving of machine learning models, check [here](https://docs.ray.io/en/latest/serve/index.html)
+  * RayServe: No, since it focuses on the scalable and efficient serving of machine learning models, check [here](https://docs.ray.io/en/latest/serve/index.html) TODO: is the extra line necessary?
   * Seldon Core: Yes, via Alibi detect.
 Check [this link](https://docs.seldon.io/projects/seldon-core/en/latest/analytics/outlier_detection.html) for details.
-  * TensorFlow Serving: No, similar as RayServe, it focused on serving machine learning models efficiently and does not inherently include specific features for anomaly detection during deployment. it can include TensorFlow libraries to do anomaly detection. see [here](https://www.tensorflow.org/tfx/guide/serving)
+  * TensorFlow Serving: No, same as RayServe, it focused on serving machine learning models efficiently and does not inherently include specific features for anomaly detection during deployment. it can include TensorFlow libraries to do anomaly detection. see [here](https://www.tensorflow.org/tfx/guide/serving)
-  * TorchServe: No, similar as RayServe and TensorFlow Serving, see[here](https://pytorch.org/serve/)
+  * TorchServe: No, same as RayServe and TensorFlow Serving.
   * Vertex AI: No, while Vertex AI itself is not primarily an anomaly detection tool, it offers capabilities and integrations that can be used for anomaly detection purposes in deployed machine learning models, see [here](https://cloud.google.com/vertex-ai/docs/beginner/bqml)
 * Model explainability (might not be relevant for deployment tools): Explanation algorithms should be available in order to provide insights into the decision process of the model.
 Explainability in the outputs of a deployed model help in building trust in the ML system [[3]](#References).